xdmushui/partner-center-sdk/develop/get-a-partner-usage-summary.md

 ---
 title: Get a usage summary for a partner
-description: How to get usage summary for all customers that purchased a specific Azure service or resource during the current billing period. ms.assetid: 58FA3CBD-27CF-46C5-9EB2-188D83896F7D ms.date: 09/18/2019 ms.localizationpriority: medium
+description: You can get a partner usage summary of all customers that purchased a specific Azure service or resource during the current billing period. ms.assetid: ms.date: 09/24/2019 ms.localizationpriority: medium
 ---